Mesquite Control: Aerial Application

 Pasture management before and after spraying determines the degree of rangeland improvement resulting from mesquite control.
 It is very important to defer a pasture for one to two growing seasons after spraying to improve grass vigor and to allow the establishment of perennial grasses.

 The proper time to foliar spray mesquite varies from year to year because of specific weather conditions.
 The amount of winter and spring moisture before spraying is particularly important in determining if or when to treat.
-In southwestern New Mexico, a minimum of 2 inches of precipitation between January 1 and June 1 is recommended prior to spraying in June or July.
+In southwestern New Mexico, a minimum of 2 inches of precipitation between January 1 and June 1 is recommended before spraying in June or July.
 In eastern New Mexico, a minimum of 3 inches of precipitation between January 1 and June 1 is recommended before spraying.

-The phenological stage of mesquite is critical in determining the proper spray period.
+The phenological stage of mesquite is critical for determining the proper spray period.
 For best results, mesquite pods should be elongated but not filled or swollen.
 Twig elongation should have stopped, and the foliage should have changed from a light pea-green to dark green with vigorous growth.

 Herbicides and Rates of Application